URA-BOT1/Archibot-light/README.md

 UPSTASH_REDIS_REST_URL, UPSTASH_REDIS_REST_TOKEN – credentials if using Upstash Redis

-Set these variables in your Railway project or local
+Set these variables in your Railway project or local environment using a `.env` file or by exporting them in your shell.